A judge also sentences George Huguely to three years' probation

 “We love George and will always support him,” Huguely’s family said in a statement soon after sentencing.
 “We hope and pray that the passage of time will bring some semblance of peace and healing to each and everyone who has been affected by this tragedy, most especially the Love family.”

-The case captured national attention and highlighted the volatile relationship of star athletes Huguely and Love, 22.
-Both played lacrosse for the university's nationally ranked teams.
+The case captured national attention with a spotlight shown on the volatile relationship of star athletes Huguely and 22-year-old Love, who both played lacrosse for the university’s nationally-ranked teams.

 The jury did not agree with the prosecution that Huguely was guilty of first-degree murder, and it acquitted him on several other charges, including robbery, and breaking and entering to commit larceny.